IHE/RAD.IMR/input/pagecontent/volume-1.md

 The Integrated Image Display Option enables actors to display images via the integrated Image Display actor.

-A Report Reader that supports this option shall launch an Image Display in context of the referenced images.
+A Report Reader that supports this option shall launch an Image Display to display the referenced image first.
 The integrated Image Display may use DICOM C-Move request, WADO-RS retrieve request or other means to retrieve images from an Image Manager / Image Archive.
+The Image Display may provide additional functions that the user can interact with.

 For DICOM C-Move requests, the requests shall have the same semantics as Retrieve Images [RAD-16], Retrieve Presentation States [RAD-17], Retrieve Key Image Notes [RAD-31] or Retrieve Evidence Document [RAD-45].